Vilnius railway station, Lithuania

 Vilnius station - terminus of the train journey from London.
 Courtesy of Yuk Wah Chu.

-The closest of the three historic Baltic capitals, Vilnius can be reached overland from London via Berlin and Warsaw.
+The closest of the three Baltic capitals, Vilnius can easily be reached by train from London via Berlin & Warsaw.
+You can also use a Kiel-Klaipeda ferry.

 Train times, fares & tickets

-small bullet point London to Vilnius via Kiel & the ferry to Klaipeda
+small bullet point London to Vilnius via the Kiel-Klaipeda ferry

 small bullet point Useful country information: currency, dial code...